Is a patent attorney a type of lawyer?

 A patent attorney must be able to communicate effectively with personnel at all levels within an organisation, as well as with people having varying levels of understanding about patents.
 Therefore, it is important to have good oral and written communication skills.

 One of the main skills of a patent attorney is to be able to understand an invention on the basis of discussions with an inventor and to then draft a detailed specification directed to the invention.
 This process requires an ability to identify the core features of an invention.
 English, French and German are the official languages of the European Patent Office and a working knowledge of French and/or German can be beneficial.
-For more in-depth advice read our article on the ten essential skills for being a patent attorney.
+For more in-depth advice read our article on the seven essential skills for being a patent attorney.

 What kind of salary can I expect?